awgrover/every-py/README.md

 * copy the `every` folder to your `CIRCUITPYTHON`
 * write code that uses it

+For the smaller-memory-footprint version, the instructions are the same except use the `every-mpy-lightweight-*.zip`

 For regular python:

 * go to [Latest release](https://github.com/awgrover/every-py/releases/latest)